-The dimensions of diversity can include document topic, document type, document genre, domain of document, document age, location associated with the document, commercial characteristics of the document, user intent, and the like.
+The dimensions of diversity can include document topic, document type, document genre, the domain of document, document age, the location associated with the document, commercial characteristics of the document, user intent, and the like.

 While search engines attempt to present web pages based upon such things as popularity, relevance, or authoritativeness, the results shown to searchers may fail to show results that match the intent of that searcher.

-Paying attention to the diverse needs of different searchers also brings the search engine away from serving the same results to different people with differing user needs, circumstances, interests, and contexts.
+Paying attention to the diverse needs of different searchers also brings the search engine away from serving the same results to different people with different user needs, circumstances, interests, and contexts.